 To connect smart TVs, Rokus, gaming consoles, or wireless printers, first register the device on Elon’s MyDevices Portal and follow these step-by-step instructions.
 Once registered, you may connect your device to the elonu-connect network to access the internet.

 Please note that personal wireless routers are prohibited on campus because they interfere with the campus network and result in poor connectivity.
-If you need additional ports in a residence hall room, consider purchasing a wired switch or hub.

 Setting Up Your Tv